-The gum is derived from the roots and the stem of the plant by making an incision.
+Tragacanth Gum is derived from the roots and the stem of the plant by making an incision.
 The incision is generally made 5 cm below the ground level.
 The sap is then collected and dried as flakes or crystals.

-Health Benefits of Gond Katira
+Health Benefits of Tragacanth Gum or Gond Katira

 How to Consume Tragacanth gum

 Tragacanth gum can be a part of several food items that we consume on a daily basis.
 It includes:

 - Dressings for salads, in sauces, mayonnaise as well as the base of condiments

 - Used for making puddings as well as laddoos, especially during the winters

 Apart from consumption for health benefits, Tragacanth gum is also used in several other industries.
 Some of the other uses include: